Qovery/documentation/website/docs/using-qovery/configuration/deployment-rule.md

   <img src="/img/configuration/deployment/deploy-4.png" alt="Deployments" />
 </p>

-It takes a regex expression as a parameter and based on that decides which rule should be applied to a newly created environment.
+It takes a regex expression as a parameter and, based on that, decides which rule should be applied to a newly created environment.

 <Alert type="info">